 Listing Works on a Music Performance Resume

-List the year, the name of the piece, and the composer’s first initial and last name.
+As for how to list them, it’s very simple.
+Write the dates, the name of the piece, and the composer’s first initial and last name.

 Music Composer Resume Example